selbekk/stop-the-rain/CONTRIBUTE.md

 ## Code of conduct

 If you're a douche, you'll get banned.
+If you're not a douche, you'll not get banned.